 The main aim of the Project„ Strengthening the Capacities of the Tax Administrations in BiH “ that our Tax Administration is implementing together with the Swedish Tax Agency is to improve the capacities of the tax administrations and to contribute to their transformation into modern, reliable and service-providing tax administrations in BiH.
 Together with the officials from all four tax administrations the experts from the Swedish Tax Agency have identified key areas that are common for all administrations where they would like to achieve improvement.
 Three priority areas have been identified on which specialised teams from the Swedish Tax Agency and BiH tax administrations will be working: Change of Mindset of the Employees in the Tax Administration; Taxpayer Service; Compliance Risk Management.
 One of the Project outcomes is taking over the best practices from the Swedish Tax Agency in these areas with a view to transforming these institutions into modern, reliable and service-providing tax administrations in BiH.
 This will be achieved through study visits and workshops.

-OECD INCLUSIVE FRAMEWORK ON BEPS AND THE GLOBAL FORUM ON TRANSPARENCY AND EXCHANGE OF INFORMATION FOR TAX PURPOSES
+GLOBAL FORUM ON TRANSPARENCY AND EXCHANGE OF INFORMATION FOR TAX PURPOSES AND OECD INCLUSIVE FRAMEWORK FOR BEPS

 The Global Forum on Transparency and Exchange of Information for Tax Purposes is the leading international body working on the implementation of global transparency and exchange of information standards around the world.
-Currently, the Global Forum has 163 member states.
-Accession to the Global Forum includes the assumption of certain obligations related to the implementation of standards for the exchange of information for tax purposes on request (EOIR) and automatic exchange of information (AEOI).
+Currently, the Global Forum has 165 member states.
+Bosnia and Herzegovina has been a member of the Global Forum since 2018.
+Accession to the Global Forum includes the assumption of certain obligations related to the implementation of standards for the exchange of information for tax purposes on request (EOIR), spontaneous exchange of information and automatic exchange of information (AEOI).